 In India, vegetable sandwiches are a popular street food enjoyed among local citizens.
-There is a variant of this sandwich called ‘Cucumber sandwich‘ famous in the UK.
+Meanwhile, UK people love another variant called ‘Cucumber sandwich‘.

 Mumbai vegetable sandwich or Bombay vegetable sandwich is a Western-style bread most local citizens enjoy as street food.
 You might find a variant full of color called ‘rainbow vegetable sandwich‘ with tons of colorful veggies layered in the sandwich.

 In Canada and the US, you will find a one-of-a-kind sandwich made from sliced Bologna (an Italian sausage).
 Local people sandwich these meaty slices between two white bread slices with tasty condiments like ketchup, mustard, and mayonnaise.

 Bologna sandwich is a specialty in many states of America.
 It has different names in each region too.
 ‘Jumbo Sammich‘ is the name in Pennsylvania, while ‘Lonsdale ham‘ sandwich is used in Tennessee.

 Some recipes also fry Bologna before stuffing and garnish some tomatoes, pickles, slices of cheese, and onions.

 Now, it’s time to explore Greek cuisine!
 Pita Gyro (also known as Gyros or Gyro) is a specialty with meat grilled in a vertical rotisserie before being thinly sliced and stuffed (or wrapped) using Pita (a round flatbread).